Aspiring to join the ranks of security guards in New York State, yet unsure of the process?

 - Acquire a license from the NYS Division of Licensing Services

-Upon fulfilling the outlined prerequisites and obtaining the necessary documentation from the New York State Department of Criminal Justice Services, you’ll be ready to commence your career as a security guard in NYS.
+Upon fulfilling the outlined prerequisites and obtaining the necessary documentation from the New York State Department of Criminal Justice Services (DCJS), you’ll be ready to commence your career as a security guard in NYS.

 Mandatory 8 and 16-Hour Training for New York State Security Guards

-After successfully completing this course, you’ll be ready to obtain a registration card from the NYS Department of State.
+After successfully completing this course, you’ll be poised to obtain a security guard registration card from the NYS Department of State.

 Subsequently, within three months (or 90 days) of passing the 8-hour pre-assignment training, you’ll need to complete 16 hours of on-the-job training.

-Furthermore, as a licensed security guard in New York State, you must complete an 8-hour annual in-service training course within one year (or 12 calendar months) of finishing your 16-hour on-the-job training, and continue to do so every subsequent year.
+Furthermore, as a licensed security guard in New York State, you must complete an 8-hour annual in-service training course within one year (or 12 calendar months) of finishing your 16-hour on-the-job training, and continue to do so every subsequent year to maintain your guard license.

 Getting Your NYS Guard License